Cremuss/blender-data-baker/README.md

 **DCC** - Digital content creation.
 A term commonly used to refer to generic 3D applications, such as 3dsMax, Blender, Maya etc.
 **PBR** - Physically based rendering
-**DXT** - A group of lossy texture compression algorithms (sometimes also called DXTn, DXTC, or BCn)
+**DXT** - A group of lossy texture compression algorithms (sometimes also called DXTn, DXTC, or BCn) **Texel** - Texture element, or texture pixel.
+The fundamental unit of a texture map

 ## Installation
 This addon is available as an **official** [Blender extension](https://extensions.blender.org/about/). ![](Documentation/Images/doc_install_03.jpg)